aruizdealarcon/ipetikzmod/README.md

 Download tikzmod.lua

-In Finder, click on Go > Go to folder (or use Cmd + Alt + G) and go to Users/{your-username}/.ipe/Ipelets/
+In Finder, press Cmd+Alt+G and go to Users/{your-username}/.ipe/ipelets/

-Copy the .lua file into that folder.
+Copy the .lua file you just downloaded into that folder.

-Close all instances of IPE (use e.g. Cmd + Q) and restart it.
+Close all instances of IPE (use e.g. Cmd+Q on it) and run it again.

 ## How to install in GNU/Linux